 As before, Scope is pretty straightforward.
 It’s just easier to apply ratings using a 1-3 scale.
 A game with a Scope of 1 concerns itself with a tightly-defined situation.
 Night Witches is a good example of this, because it’s about women Russian Air Force pilots fighting Nazis and dealing with the challenges of life on the ground in the Great Patriotic War.
 A game with a Scope of 2 is about a particular world (in the broad sense of the term) or genre.
 Dungeons & Dragons is about finding adventure within the high fantasy genre, using a prepared setting or one of your own.
 A game with a Scope of 3 concerns creates a mechanical framework for replicating most any genre, or mixing and matching them.
 GURPS and Fate Core each get a Scope of 3.

 The terms Crunch and Fluff have long bothered me.
-The combination subtly denigrates the non-mechanical aspects of a game while insinuating that mechanically-complex games are inherently difficult.
+The combination subtly denigrates the non-mechanical aspects of a game while insinuating that mechanically complicated games are inherently difficult.
 It further implies that only one of them, due to its near weightlessness, can be discarded without really affecting the game much.
 Get rid of the Fluff and you’re left with the Crunch at the core of the game.

 There are definitely some games for which the mechanics are all there is (such as GURPS, which is essentially a toolkit for creating your own game), and others in which the non-mechanical aspects can be replaced with relative ease (as anyone who has created their own D&D campaign world can tell you).
 But if you take the Glorantha out of RuneQuest: Roleplaying in Glorantha, it’s no longer the same game.

 Granularity is an attempt to move past the Crunch/Fluff formula in favor of something that represents the volume of specific details players need to absorb in order to engage with the game.
-The mechanics of Aftermath! (an early-80s post-apocalypse game) are notoriously complex, but it has no built-in setting.
+The mechanics of Aftermath! (an early-80s post-apocalypse game) are notoriously complicated, but it has no built-in setting.
 The net effect is that the GM has to learn the system inside and out in order to then create a custom campaign.
 There’s a lot to it, and therefore the Granularity of Aftermath! gets a 3.

 Degenesis: Rebirth has an extremely deep setting that takes significant up-front time investment from a game master and a higher than usual amount of setting buy-in from players.
 Even though the game’s mechanics are straightforward, the overall effect is a Granularity of 3.
 Accumulation of details, be they mechanical or setting-related, create high Granularity.